Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 Picture this, you're scrolling through the internet, find a cookie recipe,  and click on the Share button to the send this link to your friend:
 (https://downshiftology.com/recipes/gluten-free-chocolate-chip-cookies/)

 You see `gluten-free-chocolate-chip-cookies` after the backblash (“/”)?
 This is called a **slug**.
 It is a part in the URL that identifies a specific page in a website to make easier for people to read.
-In other words, slugs explains the content on the page.
+In other words, slugs explain the content on the page.
 In this article, you will learn the importance of slugs in your SEO strategy, how to create them, and best practices.

 ## Why Are Slugs Important to SEO Strategy?